china78/Reverse/README.md

 ## What's New

 - 🚀 v2.0 is released, now you can create prompt templates, turn your ideas into reality!
-Read this: [ChatGPT Prompt Engineering Tips: Zero, One and Few Shot Prompting](https://www.allabtai.com/prompt-engineering-tips-zero-one-and-few-shot-prompting/).
+Read this: [Reverse Prompt Engineering Tips: Zero, One and Few Shot Prompting](https://www.allabtai.com/prompt-engineering-tips-zero-one-and-few-shot-prompting/).
 - 🚀 v2.7 let's share conversations as image, or share to ShareGPT!
 - 🚀 v2.8 now we have a client that runs across all platforms!